ianluddy/CodingChallenge/README.md

 ## Coding Challenge
 Welcome to our coding challenge.
-In this challenge we are asking you to create a very simple html page that woks with a public API.
+In this challenge we are asking you to create a very simple html page that works with a public API.

 ## What do I need to do?
 The goal of the challenge is to get some data from a public API of your choosing and display it creatively on screen